 I’m not going to go into methods of budgeting or say you need to track every cent, but you need some sort of budget in place.
 Dave Ramsey offers tons of budgeting tips, tools and advice, I highly suggest checking it out.
 After you know where your money is going, start saving.
 A simple savings account alongside your checking account will suffice.
 Setup an automatic transfer every month from your checking to your savings account, and don’t pull out your savings to go party with friends!

-Beyond making money, budgeting, and saving there are investments; and that’s where things get complicated.
+Beyond making money, budgeting, and saving there are investments; and that’s where things get complicated, this is the reason why most people tend to get help from companies like SoFi.
 I’ll simply say this: the sooner you start the greater the reward down the road.
 This is not a hard statistic, but if a 25 year old invest $1000 in an IRA account, when they retire that $1K will have multiplied to $15K.
 Imagine investing a mere $1K per year!
 You can find plenty of info online about understanding retirement accounts, so do your homework.

 As I grow older life becomes more complex and moves faster.
 I suppose that shouldn’t surprise me, but it does.
 I wonder where the day went, the week, the month, the year.
 I worry about all the things I don’t know or understand, all the tasks and requirements I have left to do.
 Maybe that’s the human condition, or maybe I’m just weird ;) Either way, I know I have friends and family walking by my side, helping me along the way, offering sound advice and counsel.
 If I can pay that forward, what more can I ask?